-Prepare a Business Continuity Plan (BCP)

-A business continuity plan (BCP) is something companies should draft to minimize damage, identify operations that should be prioritized, and determine methods and means to continue those operations.
+Prepare a Business Continuity Plan (BCP) A business continuity plan (BCP) is something companies should draft to minimize damage, identify operations that should be prioritized, and determine methods and means to continue those operations.
 The BCP is crucial to ensuring that a company can resume operations quickly after a disaster, which will also earn it social trust.

-Prepare a Disaster Preparedness Plan

-All businesses in Tokyo must prepare a disaster preparedness plan for each office in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures.

-The disaster preparedness plan that businesses in Tokyo create must include the following:

-- 2. An action plan to follow when an earthquake disaster occurs - 3.
-A recovery plan for resuming facility operations - These are created according to the table below.
+Prepare a Disaster Preparedness Plan All businesses in Tokyo must prepare a disaster preparedness plan for each office in accordance with the Tokyo Metropolitan Government Ordinance on Earthquake Disasters Countermeasures.
+The disaster preparedness plan that businesses in Tokyo create must include the following: - 1.
+A preparedness plan for handling earthquake disasters - 2.
+An action plan to follow when an earthquake disaster occurs - 3.
+A recovery plan for resuming facility operations These are created according to the table below.
 Business type Disaster preparedness plan creation outline Notify fire department General business Locations where fire prevention (disaster preparedness) managers must be appointed The disaster preparedness plan is prepared as part of the fire safety (disaster preparedness) management plans.
 Required Other (small offices) Each office must prepare its own disaster preparedness plan.
 Not required Businesses that handle Locations that require fire prevention regulations The disaster preparedness plan is prepared as part of the fire prevention regulations.
 Required hazardous materials Locations that do not require fire prevention regulations Each office must prepare its own disaster preparedness plan.
-Not required Businesses managing facilities that Tokyo's governor designates as essential for disaster preparedness measures (city gas, electricity, railroad, and telecommunications companies) These designated public corporations each have special items specific to their business type to incorporate into their disaster preparedness plans.
+Not required designates as naging facilities that Tokyo's governor essential for disaster preparedness measures ricity, railroad, and telecommunications These designated public corporations each have special items specific to their business type to incorporate into their disaster preparedness plans.
 Required

-Source: Earthquake Preparations in the Workplace, Tokyo Fire Department Website e-Library

-Prevent Employees from Returning Home All at Once

-Immediately after a disaster strikes, transportation is typically paralyzed and many people are left stranded at train stations and on the roads.
+Source: Earthquake Preparations in the Workplace, Tokyo Fire Department Website e-Library Prevent Employees from Returning Home All at Once Immediately after a disaster strikes, transportation is typically paralyzed and many people are left stranded at train stations and on the roads.
 Allowing employees to return home in the midst of great confusion increases the possibility of secondary disasters (e.g., crowd crush or collapsing buildings).
 It may also hinder emergency response activities.
 Companies should therefore tell employees to stay in a safe place for at least seventy-two hours after a disaster strikes rather than returning home.
+Stockpiles Companies must stockpile at least three days' worth of food per employee.
+It is better to have about 10 percent more than the minimum in case visitors are at the office when a disaster strikes.